 July 2016: GCSE Geography Field Investigation- Clapham Beck.
 Yorkshire Dales

 - Year 11 students visited the Yorkshire Dales National Park to collect information for their rivers based controlled assessment report.
 Students were interested in collecting primary data from Clapham Beck using a variety of fieldwork equipment.
-Students used their findings to create a variety of graphs, which they will describe and analyse when back in school.
+Students used their findings to create a variety of graphs, which they described and analysed when back in school.